What is OPKG?

 By default, it will be configured to use the Onion repos and will look something like this:

 The commented out lines in the file are not active.
-To go back to the official LEDE repos, just uncomment those lines, change the very first line,
+To enable the official OpenWRT repos, just uncomment those lines.

 omega2_onionrepo active since it contains the packages you’ll need to interact with your Expansions, Docks, as well as other Onion-developed software goodies.